quantcast/android-measurement/README.md

 	QuantcastClient.activityStop();
 	```

-#### Using Android Advertising ID ####
+#### (optional) More About Android Advertising ID ####
-[Android advertising ID](https://developer.android.com/google/play-services/id.html) is a user specific, unique, anonymous identifier that was recently released as a new Google service.
-Because it enables greater user privacy, we strongly recommend that it be used whenever available.
+[Android advertising ID](https://developer.android.com/google/play-services/id.html) is a user specific, unique, anonymous identifier that was recently released in October 2013 as a new Google service.
+Because it enables greater user privacy, Quantcast strongly recommend that it be used whenever available.
 Please follow the [Google Play Setup Instructions](https://developer.android.com/google/play-services/setup.html) to link to Google Play and enable the Quantcast SDK to use the advertising ID.
 On devices that support the advertising ID, the Quantcast SDK will no longer collect the Android device ID.

 #### (optional) Understanding the API Key ####